leslie-CH/web/_pages/about.md

 * MATH 245A	Convex Analysis & Optimization I  A
 * MATH 245B	Convex Analysis & Optimization II  A
 * ECE	269   Linear Algebra and Application A
-* Math 281A Mathematical Statistics ongoing
+* MATH 281A Mathematical Statistics ongoing

 <!-- **<font size='5'>Projects</font>**